 The preferred sequence is designed for the student who makes an early decision to enter one of the Teacher Education Programs.
+Upon completion of a Declaration of Minor Form, the Director of Teacher Education will assign an advisor for the minor.
 An individualized plan of study is developed by the Education Department Advisor with each student.
 Variation will depend upon when students apply and the area of certification.
 Please refer to core and major requirements section of the catalog.